OmniLayer/spec/README.md

 The buyer specifies what he is willing to pay by applying a multiplier to the asking price.
 The price multiplier is a percentage represented in a 4-byte integer, from 0 to 4,294,967,295 (65536 = 100%, 32768 = 50%, 131072 = 200%).
 It can be used to offer less than the suggested price.
 This may be viable for an established buyer and/or a stale listing.
 **Can a buyer change/cancel an offer?**
+**Can a buyer submit multiple buy offers for the same listing id?**

-### Responding to a Buyer
+### Respond to a Buyer Offer

-The seller can respond to any buyer offer, indicating acceptance or rejection, within the time limit set by each buyer.
+The seller can respond to any buyer offer - to accept, reject, or provide contact information, within the time limit set by each buyer.

-If the buyer offers a bad price, has a bad reputation, or has no reputation, then you may not wish to do business with them.
-If you see an offer that you like, the message to accept the offer takes 10 bytes + the length of the contact URI string:
+If the buyer offers a bad price, has a bad reputation, or has no reputation, the seller may choose to not do business with the buyer.
+The message to respond to a buyer offer takes 10 bytes + the length of the contact URI string:

 1. [Transaction version](#field-transaction-version) = 1
 1. [Transaction type](#field-transaction-type) = 62
-1. [Listing id](#field-listing-identifier) = 0 (the ID for the listing above)
+1. [Listing ID](#field-listing-identifier) = 0 (the ID for the listing above)
 1. [Buyer offer number](#field-integer-two-byte) = 2 (3rd offer received)
 **what happens if there are more than 65536 buy offers?**
 1. [Response](#field-response-sub-action) = 1 (Accept)
 1. [Contact URI](#field-contact-uri) = “me@here.com\0” (12 bytes)

-Once a buyer has been accepted, the seller can expect to receive payment from the buyer within 60 days, and may ship the item.
+The seller can explicitly reject any and all buyer offers (Response=2) or let them expire.
+The buyer’s funds will be released from escrow, and the buyer is free to submit another offer.
+The seller can accept only one buyer offer. **Can this be reversed?** Once a buyer has been accepted, the seller will receive payment from the buyer within 60 days, and may arrange delivery of the item.

 ### Leaving Feedback

-Once a buyer has been accepted, they may release funds held in escrow (or destroy those funds) and leave feedback.
+Once a buyer offer has been accepted, the buyer may release funds held in escrow (or destroy those funds) and leave feedback.
 To do so takes a variable number of bytes due to the use of a null-terminated string:

 1. [Transaction version](#field-transaction-version) = 1
 1. [Transaction type](#field-transaction-type) = 63 for Release Funds and Leave Feedback
-1. [Listing id](#field-listing-identifier) = 0 (the ID for the listing above)
+1. [Listing ID](#field-listing-identifier) = 0 (the ID for the listing above)
 1. [Percentage of funds to release](#field-integer-four-byte) = 68813 (65536*1.05) for a 5% tip on the buyer's offer
 1. [Text feedback](#field-string-null-terminated) = “tinyurl.com/kwejgoig\0” (22 bytes) (Please save space in the block chain by linking to your feedback!)